-The net proceeds of the Bonds of EUR 692,706,000 (the "Net Proceeds") will be used for general corporate purposes including future refinancing of outstanding financing instruments.
+The net proceeds of the Bonds of EUR 494,915,000 (the "Net Proceeds") will be used for general corporate purposes, including, but not limited to, potential future debt refinancing.
 None of the Syndicate Banks shall have any responsibility for, or be obliged to concern itself with, the application of the Net Proceeds of the Bonds.